Scarborough flood map & planning overlays

 Does Scarborough have a train station?

 Yes - Scarborough has 1 train station: Scarborough Station.
-The suburb is served by 12 bus stops.
+It is also served by 12 bus stops.

 Do I need a planning report for a Scarborough property?